Arlington to begin enforcing social distancing ordinance this weekend after caseload rise

 The Arlington police department’s Dimitrios “Jim” Mastoras, who coordinates pandemic-related initiatives with the county’s restaurants, said Arlington has posted signs, placed traffic cones and stationed people to monitor lines outside establishments to encourage social distancing.
-He said those efforts haven’t been enough to discourage gatherings, even as covid-19 caseloads began to rise early this month.
+He said those efforts haven’t been enough to discourage gatherings, even as coronavirus caseloads began to rise early this month.

 “We have seen quite a bit of defiance and hostility toward security officers just being flat-out ignored,” Mastoras said.